-It might have been expected that an ostimated" census would make trou-le.
-While nobody is disposed to take t upon himself to dispute the figures for the country as a whole, from vari-ous sections come loud protests against the unfairness of the figures as locally determined.
-Seattle, the souring city of the setting sun, declares she has at of the setting sun, declares she has at least 100.000 more people than Director North allows her, and of course St. Louis is among the list of complainers.
-As it would require a real census to prove any thing, these asplring towns must control their feelings until the date for the big count comes around. and samples on payment of moderate date for the big count comes around.

-The Benefits of Travel.
+It might have been expected that an products in the Mediterranean.
+He estimated" census would make trou-le.
+While nobody is disposed to take t upon himself to dispute the figures says that the ports of this sea are ble. shortly to be visited by an exhibition for the country as a whole, from vari-ous sections come loud protests against the unfairness of the figures as locally ship, which is to be fitted out with a view to gaining new outlets for French the unfairness of the figures as locally determined.
+Seattle, the soaring city of the setting sun, declares she has at least 100,000 more people than Director North allows her, and of course St. Louis is among the list of complainers.
+As it would require a real census to prove any thing, these analysis forms commerce.
+The vessel is to be arranged as a floating exhibition of products suitable for export, and French manufacturers and merchants will be enabled to exhibit their goods and samples on payment of moderate . prove any thing, these aspiring towns must control their feelings until the date for the big count comes around. charges.
+A number of salesmen, part. ly drawn from pupils of the commer- The Benefits of Travel.

-Travel broadens a man-sometimes. when the engineer goes by the red tar-get or the operator is taking forty winks, he finds himself broadened out winks, he finds himself broadened out over half an acre of landscape.
+Travel broadens a man-sometimes, when the engineer goes by the red tar-get or the operator is taking foris winks, he finds himself broadened out over half an acre of landscape. ployes will be paid on commission, and the widest possible publicity is to be given to the expected arrival at the ports at which the vessel is intended to call.
+At each place the salesmen will present their samples to the varius buyers and transmit the orders over half an acre of landscape.
 Travel shows a man the resources of his country-he may look from the car window and estimate the millions of feet of lumber required for pickle ads and corset billboards.
-Travel teaches a may to remark his and corset billboards.
 Travel teaches a man to respect his fellow citizens-in fact, at the end of his trip he will have learned to raise his hat to any man in uniform.
-Travel develops the brain-even one week of solving time tables fits a man to tackle fiftsen nuveles and how old is. to tackle fifteen puzzles and how-old-is-Ann propositions with a confident smile.--Chicago Post.
+Travel develops the brain-even one week of solving time tables fits a man to tackle fifteen puzzles and how-old-is-Ann propositions with a confident Ann propositions with a confident smile.-Chicago Post.
 Might be Catching.